-Truly enabling environments entice children to learn and ensure they have no shortage of opportunities to do so, as Kirstine Beeley explains…
+Truly enabling EYFS areas entice children to learn and ensure they have no shortage of opportunities to do so, as Kirstine Beeley explains…

 Children naturally need space to move, learn and think.
 It’s not a requirement that there be one table/chair for every child, and a rethink about what furniture you actually need can have a dramatic effect on how your room looks, feels and works.